How to Prepare Your Jeep Wrangler JL for Overlanding

 3. Spare Parts: Carrying spare parts specific to your Jeep model can be a lifesaver in case of breakdowns or component failures.
 Consider carrying spare fuses, belts, hoses, bulbs, and other critical components that are prone to wear and tear.

-4. Fluids and Lubricants: It’s advisable to carry extra fluids and lubricants, such as engine oil, coolant, brake fluid, and power steering fluid.
+4. Fluids and Lubricants: It’s advisable to carry extra fluids and lubricants, such as engine oil, coolant, brake fluid, differential oil, and power steering fluid.
 These can be used to top up or replenish fluids during extended journeys.

 Ensure that you have a secure and easily accessible storage solution for your tools and spare parts.
 Organize them efficiently to minimize time spent searching for specific items when needed.